 Also according to the reviews of ophthalmologists, another very common problem, especially after the age of 65, is cataracts.
 The testimonies released by specialist departments, including that of the Villa Mafalda Roma Medici clinic, claim that cataracts are the leading cause of reversible blindness worldwide.
 Reversible, yes, because thanks to a delicate intervention with the laser, it is possible to restore to the lens of the eye its natural transparency, essential for the passage of light rays that ensure the vision optimal.

 Villa Mafalda in Rome, reviews on the positive impact of the laser

 In general, the opinions of specialists highlight the enormous impact of the diffusion of laser technologies.
 These tools have in fact allowed ophthalmologists to operate without the need for the classic scalpel.
 A huge step forward both in terms of precision and safety for the patient, and in terms of the timing of surgery and post-operative recovery at home.
 This is also highlighted by Villa Mafalda clinical rome, which dedicates different in-depth articles to this kind of instruments.
 The positive aspects for the patient are especially emphasized.

 The use of lasers and, in general, of micro-surgery in the ophthalmological field indicates an important trend for medicine as a whole.
-In fact, the opinions of experts in the sector estimate that the impact of technologies for precision surgery will be ever greater in the future.
+Indeed, the opinions of industry experts estimate that the impact of precision surgery technologies will be ever greater in the future.
 A certainly positive forecast.
 Both for doctors - who will see the possibility of exploiting effective and cutting-edge tools - and for the patients themselves.